neyrinckaudio/woo-ilok-orders/PRD.md

 **Acceptance Criteria:**

 - Plugin detects when an order payment has been received
-- For each order item containing a 'sku_guid' metadata value:
+- For each order item containing a '_ilok_sku_guid' metadata value:
-    - Extract the 'sku_guid' value from product metadata
+    - Extract the '_ilok_sku_guid' value from product metadata
     - Extract the 'iLok User ID' value from product metadata for the account ID
     - Call `WPEdenRemote::depositSkus()` with collected SKU GUIDs, account ID, and order ID
     - Store the returned 'deposit_reference_value' as order item metadata